Jankbyte/swing-terminal/README.md

-# swing-terminal
+# Swing terminal
-The GUI-implementation of terminal
+Swing terminal - that's a component for swing-application with easy integration.
+Thats looks like: